 We will continue to maintain our core service, Harmeny School, and will also develop new services in the areas of care and education.

-In developing new services, we will always keep children at the centre and are committed to seeking their views and the views of the families in order to keep improving.
+In developing new services, we will always keep children at the centre and are committed to seeking their views, and those of their families, in order to keep improving.

-In addition to our nine goals, we are committed to:
+In addition to our eight objectives, we are committed to:

 - Providing opportunities for children and families to tell us what they think about our services and consult with them regarding any service developments.

-- Carefully managing our finances by monitoring our staffing costs, finding long-term energy solutions and through income generation.
+- Carefully managing our finances by monitoring our staffing costs and finding efficiencies, where possible, including long-term energy solutions.

 - Maintaining and developing our buildings and beautiful thirty-five acre site in an environmentally friendly and sustainable way.